Derolik666/Sentiment_Analysis_Project/README.md

 # Sentiment_Analysis_Project

+## Problem Statement

+* Customer reviews not only help buyers to make better purchase decision but also enable companies to improve their products.
+* Companies need to find an automated way to understand customers' sentiments based on the customer reviews
+* Companies would also like to utlize customer reviews to know what product features are good and what need improvement

+## Solutions

+* A classic random forest classifier to predict customers' attitudes based on the customer reviews
+* A LSTM network approach to analyze customers' sentiments
+* An algorithm to extract product features and customers' opinions on those features

+## Results

+## Abstract
 Customer reviews not only help buyers to make better purchase decision but also enable companies to improve their products.
 In this project, we plan to train a LSTM network on the Amazon